Google Modernize Workspace Video Player

 We moved forward with the open timeline and refined the visual and motion design.

-Our post-launch metrics indicated
+post-launch metrics

 Satisfaction stays the same

-Dissatisfaction went down 10%
+Dissatisfaction decreases by 10%

 Perception of modernity went up 20%